 - the initial symptoms of LADA can vary and some potential symptoms — such as excessive thirst, blurred vision, and high blood sugar — mimic those of type 2 diabetes because people with LADA may have some amount of insulin deficiency.

 - Doctors don’t typically run tests for LADA when diagnosing diabetes.

 - Initially, the pancreas in people with LADA still produces some insulin.

 - diet, exercise, and oral drugs usually used to treat type 2 diabetes work well in people with LADA at first

-As of now, there is still a lot of uncertainty over how exactly to define LADA and what causes it to develop.
-The exact cause of LADA isn’t yet known, but researchers have identified certain genes that may play a role.
+As of now, there’s still a lot of uncertainty over how exactly to define LADA and what causes it to develop.
+The exact cause of LADA is unknown, but researchers have identified certain genes that may play a role.

-LADA may only be suspected after your doctor realizes that you’re not responding (or no longer responding) well to oral type 2 diabetes treatments, diet, and exercise.
+LADA may only be suspected after your doctor realizes that you’re not responding (or no longer responding) well to oral type 2 diabetes medications, diet, and exercise.

 As in type 1 diabetes, the islet cells in the pancreas of people with LADA are destroyed.
 However, this process occurs much more slowly.
 Once it starts, it can take several months up to several years for the pancreas to stop being able to make insulin.

 Other experts consider LADA somewhere in between type 1 and type 2 and even call it “type 1.5” diabetes.
 These researchers believe that diabetes can occur along a spectrum.

 Researchers are still trying to figure out the details, but in general, LADA is known to:

 - develop in adulthood

 - have a slower course of onset than type 1 diabetes

-- often occur in people who are not overweight
+- often occur in people who aren’t overweight

 - often occur in people who don’t have other metabolic issues, such as high blood pressure and high triglycerides